DFedizko/DFedizko/README.md

 <h2 align="center">About Me</h2>

 - 🎓 I’m currently pursuing a Bachelor’s Degree in Software Engineering at FIAP.
-- 💻 Lately, I’ve been focusing on web development, diving deeper into JavaScript and getting started with React.
+- 💻 Lately, I’ve been focusing on web development, diving deeper into frontend frameworks like Next.js/Astro and Express for backend.
 - 🤝 I began my programming journey in early 2024 and have learned a lot since then, but I know there’s still so much more to discover any contribution is always welcome!

 <h2 align="center">Technologies</h2>